gansel51/gansel51/README.md

 ### Hi there 👋

+My name is Griffin, and I'm a senior at MIT.
+This year, I took a leave of absence for the year to work as a software engineer in New York City.

+I don't make my repositories public, but if you'd like to see my work, contact me!
 <!--
 **gansel51/gansel51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.